Dragathor/MyHTML-CSSProjects/Readme.txt

-Version 1.04 - Added Basic Webpage Assignment content about Guilds Version 1.05 - Added all tasks up to but not including video assignment Version 1.06 - Completed Video Assignment HTML tasks Version 1.07 - Added embeded video and a HTML blockquote referencing wiki in Challange#1
+Version 1.04 - Added Basic Webpage Assignment content about Guilds Version 1.05 - Added all tasks up to but not including video assignment Version 1.06 - Completed Video Assignment HTML tasks Version 1.07 - Added embeded video and a HTML blockquote referencing wiki in Challenge#1

+Version 1.1 - HTML Documents Assignment 2 Files with video and picture